Hip pain at night can wake you up during the night or make it nearly impossible to fall asleep in the first place.

-- Consider taking a warm bath one-to-two hours before bedtime to release your body’s natural pain fighters, called endorphins.
+- Consider taking a warm bath one to two hours before bedtime to release your body’s natural pain fighters, called endorphins.
 A warm bath also relaxes muscles around the sciatic nerve.
-Don’t make the water too hot, though, because it will raise your temperature and make it hard to fall asleep.
+Don’t make the water too hot, though, because it’ll raise your temperature and make it hard to fall asleep.

 - Make your room dark and quiet, and keep the temperature cool to avoid waking up from being too hot.

 - Avoid using electronics close to bedtime, including televisions, computers, and smartphones.